-On the campaign trail: "Super Bowl of campaigns" caps Democrats' final Iowa push
+On the campaign trail: 'Super Bowl of campaigns' caps Democrats' final Iowa push

 IOWA TWO-STEP

 The two-step Iowa caucuses can be confusing even for Americans who follow politics closely.
-This year they attracted a group of European lawmakers and legislative staffers who spent the weekend attending campaign events to better understand the U.S. electoral system.
+This year they attracted a group of European lawmakers and legislative staffers who attended campaign events to better understand the U.S. electoral system.

-The caucuses require voters to attend a lengthy meeting in person and vote in the open by raising their hands or gathering with fellow supporters.
+The caucuses require voters to attend a meeting and vote in the open by raising their hands or gathering with fellow supporters.

-Caucus-goers do not just vote once.
 After the initial tally, supporters of any candidate who fails to register 15% of the vote have the opportunity to “realign” with another contender, before a final count is conducted to determine the winner.

 Kerstin Lundgren, a longtime Swedish parliament member who was waiting to see Warren in Indianola, said she was impressed by how engaged Iowans – and the volunteers pouring into the state from all around the United States – are in the political process.

-International interest in the caucus is so high that students from around the globe are also attending.
-A group of about 20 students from Australia made up part of the crowd at a rally for Sanders in Indianola on Saturday.
+The caucuses garnered other international interest: a group of about 20 students from Australia made up part of the crowd at a rally for Sanders in Indianola on Saturday.

 Some of the candidates were to cap their super-charged schedules on Sunday by joining Iowans to watch the Super Bowl.